Share This Page

 Integrative Chi Kung (Qigong) is the comprehensive integration of millenary understanding of energy management techniques dating to over 4,700 years and current science.
 Combining ancient intuition and new knowledge creates a solid foundation for a healing art to take us into the future in health, abundance and joy.
 It compiles effective preventive, healing, and strengthening exercises derived from a long history of the Chinese people's experience as they observed the struggle of nature.

-The universe consists of 4% Atomic matter, or what we consider normal matter, 23% is Dark matter, and 73% is Dark energy, what we previously thought of empty space is like an invisible nervous system that runs throughout the universe connecting all things.
+The universe consists of 0.00001% matter, or what we consider normal matter, and 99.99999% vacuum, what we previously thought of empty space is like an invisible nervous system that runs throughout the universe connecting all things.
 Quantum physics explains that the fabric of the universe is composed of "void or vacuum" containing latent energy.

 Please click on the film icon() to see video